chrisbenseler/confirmmodal.js/readme.md

 * cssclasses: json with the css classes from the cancel and proceed buttons.
 If provided, will override default values
 * onProceed: function to be called after proceed, if provided
 * onCancel: function to be called after cancel, if provided
+* prompt: json with settings for user prompt (if is enabled, and if is required)

 Examples:
 ```javascript